 What is Yoga?

-We could talk/write for hours about this subject but if you’re interested here are some links to YouTube videos with explanations form the philosopher Alan Watts which we find to be a great explanation:
+We could talk/write for hours about this subject but if you’re interested here are some links to YouTube videos with explanations form the philosopher Alan Watts which we find to be interesting, if you’re interested:

 No particular yoga is better than another, and if the physical side of it is all one wants to explore that’s totally fine.
 They are quite good for you.
-Whatever type of yoga you works for you and how ever it may serve you is totally fine, as long as it does serve you.
+Whatever type of yoga works for you and how ever it may serve you is totally fine, as long as it does serve you and doesn’t harm others.
+Although the Yoga offered at this studio primarily deal with the postural side, the elements of Raja, Jnana, Bhakti, & Karma are not ignored.

 What is Vinyasa Yoga?